What is Invoice Factoring?

 Factoring Rate Comparison – Final Thoughts

-Invoice factoring is best for small businesses that need an influx of working capital and have reliable customers in their accounts receivable.
-The costs are higher than a traditional bank loan, but approval is much easier, and the funding time is much quicker.
+Invoice factoring is ideal for small businesses that require a surge in working capital and have reliable customers in their accounts receivable.
+The costs are higher than those of a traditional bank loan, but approval is much easier, and the funding time is significantly quicker.

 Businesses with good credit that can wait for funding will get lower rates with other financing options.
 However, invoice factoring doesn’t add to a company’s debt, and the factoring company handles invoice collections.